pydantic/pydantic/docs/concepts/models.md

 you would expect if you were to declare a distinct type for each parametrization.

 !!! note
-    Internally, Pydantic creates subclasses of the generic model at runtime when they are parametrized.
+    Internally, Pydantic creates subclasses of the generic model at runtime when the generic model class is parametrized.
     These classes are cached, so there should be minimal overhead introduced by the use of generics models.

 To inherit from a generic model and preserve the fact that it is generic, the subclass must also inherit from